Precision Holography for 5D Super Yang-Mills: Ratio with ABJM and match with QFT

 \ee Since the cutoffs in these two expressions are now the same we can safely cancel them in a ratio of string partition functions, and obtain \be \f{Z_\text{SYM}^\text{string}}{Z_\text{ABJM}^\text{string}} = \Big(\f{N_\text{ABJM}}{4\pi\lambda}\e^{\pi\sqrt{2\lambda}}\Big)^{-1}\Big( \f{N_\text{SYM}}{\xi} \e^{\xi}\Big)\,. \ee Let us then consider the ratio of the two localization results for the vev of the 1/2-BPS Wilson loop operators, expanded at strong coupling, in five-dimensional SYM \eqref{WL-strong-coupling-exp} on one hand, and ABJM \eqref{WABJM} on the other.
 It is then clear that comparing the two ratios we find a perfect match: \be {\langle{\cal W} \rangle_\text{SYM}\over \langle{\cal W} \rangle_\text{ABJM}}= \f{Z_\text{SYM}^\text{string}}{Z_\text{ABJM}^\text{string}} \,. \ee

 \leftline{\bf Acknowledgements}

 We are grateful to Pieter Bomans, Nikolay Bobev, Nadav Drukker, Valentina Forini, Luca Griguolo, Daniel Medina-Rincon, Joe Minahan, Domenico Seminara, L{\'a}rus Thorlacius, Maxime Tr{\'e}panier, Arkady Tseytlin, Edoardo Vescovi, and Kostya Zarembo for useful discussions.
 We especially acknowledge Domenico Seminara, Arkady Tseytlin and Kostya Zarembo for comments on the manuscript.
 FFG is supported by the University of Iceland Recruitment Fund.
 VGMP is partially supported by grants from the University of Iceland Research Fund.
+FFG and VGMP are supported by the Icelandic Research Fund under grant 228952-051.